Enjoying our puzzle hints?

 These words look like they belong in one group but actually fit somewhere else entirely.

-Why “LAB” didn't go with BITS OF HARDWARE
+Why “TEST” didn't go with BITS OF HARDWARE

 Seems like: BITS OF HARDWARE → Actually: PLACES WHERE IDEAS ARE DEVELOPED

-Why “SWITCH” didn't go with BITS OF HARDWARE
+Why “SUB” didn't go with BITS OF HARDWARE

-Seems like: BITS OF HARDWARE → Actually: GO BACK AND FORTH
+Seems like: BITS OF HARDWARE → Actually: WHAT "SUB" MIGHT REFER TO

-while a switch can be a piece of hardware, in this context it refers to the act of changing between two states
+while a sub can be a type of hardware, in this context it refers to a prefix or a word with multiple meanings

 Browse by Date